coins/bitcoin-scripts/op_lookup.md

 	TOALTSTACK

 	# Our second 'function call' is get_prime.
 Its address is 0.
-So no overhead
+So no addition needed for this 'name'
 	PICK

 	# We use the result as an argument for another call of is get_prime